Privacy & Security

 We first warned readers of the dangers of ransomware in 2007, comparing it to the kidnapping of your data.

-If you’ve been a victim of a ransomware attack, the first thing you’ll probably notice is that your system runs much more slowly than it normally does—like “molasses in January,” one victim called it.
+If you’ve been a victim of a ransomware attack, you’ll notice your system is much slower than usual.
+One victim called it “molasses in January.”
 Next, you’ll see text files appear on your desktop or in the “My Documents” folder.
 They’re usually entitled “README.TXT” or something similar.

 The message will say something like:

-The hackers targeted a Kaseya tool called VSA, used by at least 1,500 businesses and government agencies worldwide to manage digital services for their clients.
+The hackers focused on a Kaseya tool called VSA.
+It is used by at least 1,500 businesses and government agencies worldwide to manage digital services for their clients.
 REvil then encrypted the files of approximately 1,000 of their customers and demanded a ransom payment from each of them.
-The total ransom REvil received isn’t known, but the criminal gang demanded anywhere from a few thousand dollars to $5 million or more per victim to unlock their files.
+The total ransom REvil received isn’t known.
+But the criminal gang demanded anywhere from a few thousand dollars to $5 million or more per victim to unlock their files.

-But an attack discovered earlier this month dwarfs the Kaseya incursion.
+But an attack discovered earlier in December 2021 dwarfs the Kaseya incursion.
 It targeted a company called Kronos, which offers “workforce management and human capital management solutions.”
-Those solutions include scheduling, timekeeping and payroll products called UKC Workforce Central, UKG TeleStaff, Banking Scheduling Solutions, and UKG Healthcare Extensions.
+Those solutions include scheduling, timekeeping, and payroll products called UKC Workforce Central, UKG TeleStaff, Banking Scheduling Solutions, and UKG Healthcare Extensions.

-On December 11, Kronos advised its customers, which include Tesla, the PUMA Group, the University of Illinois Health System, Kansas State University, the City of Cleveland, the New York Metropolitan Transportation Authority, and many others, of a “cyber security incident that has disrupted the Kronos Private Cloud.”
-This is the networking system on which these scheduling, timekeeping and payroll products are deployed.
+On December 11, 2021, Kronos advised its customers of a ‘cyber security incident’ that disrupted the Kronos Private Cloud.
+Their customers include major organizations like Tesla, the PUMA Group, the University of Illinois Health System, Kansas State University, the City of Cleveland, and the New York Metropolitan Transportation Authority.
+This disruption affected the networking system used to deploy scheduling, timekeeping, and payroll products.

 Kronos then made a startling admission and recommendation: